-This course introduces you to the field of commercial music production and performance and provides opportunities for study at a higher level.
-You should be enthusiastic and have an active interest in music; and you should also enjoy participation in group activities and be willing to work creatively as a member of a team.
+This course will introduce you to and develop your skills within music performance, production and the creative commercial opportunities within the arts sector.
+You should be enthusiastic, have an active interest in music and be willing to participate in group activities and to work creatively as a member of a team.

 Four GCSEs at Grade 4 or above, preferably including English or Maths; or a Level 1 Diploma at Merit Level.
 You will also be required to audition for this programme.